fredo-dedup/SimpleMCMC.jl/README.md

 ###Calling syntax
 - `simpleRWM(model, steps, burnin, init)` : `init` can either be a vector (same size as the number of parameters) or a real that will be assigned to all parameters
-- `simpleRWM(model, steps, burnin)` : with inital values set to 1.0
+- or `simpleRWM(model, steps, burnin)` : with inital values set to 1.0
-- `simpleRWM(model, steps)` : with burnin equal to half of steps
+- or `simpleRWM(model, steps)` : with burnin equal to half of steps
 - `simpleHMC(model, steps, burnin, init, length, stepsize)` : length is # sub-steps and `stepsize` their size
-- `simpleHMC(model, steps, burnin, length, stepsize)` : with inital values set to 1.0
+- or `simpleHMC(model, steps, burnin, length, stepsize)` : with inital values set to 1.0
-- `simpleHMC(model, steps, length, stepsize)` : with burnin equal to half of steps
+- or `simpleHMC(model, steps, length, stepsize)` : with burnin equal to half of steps
 - `simpleNUTS(model, steps, burnin, init)` : _same as Random Walk Metropolis_
-- `simpleNUTS(model, steps, burnin)` : with inital values set to 1.0
+- or `simpleNUTS(model, steps, burnin)` : with inital values set to 1.0
-- `simpleNUTS(model, steps)` : with burnin equal to half of steps
+- or `simpleNUTS(model, steps)` : with burnin equal to half of steps

 ###Return value
-A structure containing the samples and a few stats (use dump to see what's inside it is self explanatory).
+A structure containing the samples and a few stats (use dump to see what's inside).

 ## Examples